-or officerior is mattered to be allocated with the ocupie Make sure they have made contact with elders of the meeting where the wedding is to take place, and have checked the meeting house is available at the date and time desired. □ Information about a Quaker wedding: couples often send out the leaflets 'A Quaker Wedding' and 'Your first time in a Quaker meeting' with their invitations or have the information from these leaflets on their wedding websites. □ Numbers: The couple should be asked at an early stage of the number expected so that local Friends are aware of the size of the wedding to be supported spiritually and practically.
+- Make sure they have made contact with elders of the meeting where the wedding is to take place, and have checked the meeting house is available at the date and time desired. - Information about a Quaker wedding: couples often send out the leaflets 'A Quaker Wedding' and 'Your first time in a Quaker meeting' with their invitations or have the information from these leaflets on their wedding websites. - Numbers: The couple should be asked at an early stage of the number expected so that local Friends are aware of the size of the wedding to be supported spiritually and practically.
 On seating arrangements, it should be decided where they wish to sit, where elders and the registering officer will sit (both these need to be in good view of the meeting as a whole), and whether reserved seats are needed for immediate family/friends/witnesses.
-The couple should also be asked if they are expecting children or babies at the wedding and if children are expected, they are reminded that they will need to make arrangements. □ Seating: How the meeting house is to be arranged, including the reserving of any seats, and who will do this, and when. □ Entrance: Do the couple want to come into the meeting room with their guests, or wait till there is a gathered silence to come into?
-Elders need to be briefed accordingly. □ Dress: It is appropriate to ask about their intentions and to remind them gently of the Quaker testimony to simplicity, if necessary. □ Flowers: If either or both of the couple are to carry flowers, they should be placed on the central table during the meeting for worship. □ Signing the Quaker certificate: It is helpful for the couple to assign someone as the "keeper of the certificate" to oversee the signing of the Quaker certificate and encourage all those present to do so at the conclusion of the meeting for worship.
+The couple should also be asked if they are expecting children or babies at the wedding and if children are expected, they are reminded that they will need to make arrangements. - Seating: How the meeting house is to be arranged, including the reserving of any seats, and who will do this, and when. - Entrance: Do the couple want to come into the meeting room with their guests, or wait till there is a gathered silence to come into?
+Elders need to be briefed accordingly. - Dress: It is appropriate to ask about their intentions and to remind them gently of the Quaker testimony to simplicity, if necessary. - Flowers: If either or both of the couple are to carry flowers, they should be placed on the central table during the meeting for worship. - Wording of declaration and certificate: The various possibilities of wording should be discussed and agreed before the certificate is written.. - Signing the Quaker certificate: It is helpful for the couple to assign someone as the "keeper of the certificate" to oversee the signing of the Quaker certificate and encourage all those present to do so at the conclusion of the meeting for worship.
 The couple should supply lightfast pens for signing, but registering officers may find it helpful to have a couple of these with them.
-It should also be clear who will take the certificate away at the end of the wedding. □ Presents: It is also helpful for a guest to be designated to take care of any presents brought to the meeting house.
+It should also be clear who will take the certificate away at the end of the wedding. - Presents: It is also helpful for a guest to be designated to take care of any presents brought to the meeting house. - Witnesses: who will the couple have as their witnesses?
+The couple have to have two witnesses at their wedding, who will sign the civil marriage schedule.
+In England and Wales, they can choose to have up to six witnesses, provided the details fit in the appropriate place on the schedule. - Signing the marriage schedule: the couple and their witness will need to withdraw to a quiet room with the Registering Officer to check and sign the schedule, shortly after the end of the meeting for worship.

-□ Signing the legal certificate: The registering officer will go to the room assigned to write out the legal register and certificate at the conclusion of the meeting, and a person (possibly the registering officer's partner or an elder) should be assigned to gather the couple and their two witnesses once the registering officer is ready for them.
 The couple need to be aware that this will happen and not stray too far from each other or their witnesses until this has taken place.

-20.2 Checklist 2: Matters to be considered with local Friends concerning the meeting for worship
+20.2 Checklist 2: Matters to be considered with local Friends